The Truth About Dominance Theory

 Here is information on common myths in dog training and behavior:

-MYTH: Dogs should walk behind their owners on walks.
+MYTH: Dogs should walk behind their s on walks.

 TRUTH: Your dog’s position to you on a walk does not create dominance.